IronGateTechnologies/Personal-Homelab/README.md

 Current Nodes

-Alpha – Ryzen 9 powerhouse for testing; dual-boots Linux Mint and a Talon-Debloated Windows 11 Bravo – Renewed HP Envy business-class laptop running Linux Mint Charlie – Dedicated storage and backup server
+Alpha – Ryzen 9 powerhouse for testing, dual-boot Linux Mint and a Debloated Version of Windows 11 (Couresy of the Talon Debloat Script)

+Bravo – Renewed Business Class Laptop HP Envy w/ Linux Mint

+Charlie – Storage and backup server

-Delta – High-performance Proxmox server
+Delta – High Performance ProxMox Server

-Echo – Home Theater PC / Gaming Center running Bazzite Linux Golf – ThinkPad T440 with Linux Mint (field laptop for off-site work) Hotel – HP Printer/Scanner for document backups and digitization India – Dell PowerEdge R710 running Proxmox, ensuring no enterprise-grade resources go underutilized
+Echo – Home Theater PC / Gaming Cener with Bazzite Linux

-Upcoming/Planned Adds:

-2× Dell Wyse 5070 SFF units

-One will serve as a router using a USB 3.0 → Ethernet adapter

-The other will be implemented in a LAN security / monitoring capacity

-3× Budget Gaming PCs

-Built for resale; if not sold, will be added as low-power homelab nodes with efficiency-tuned BIOS profiles
+Golf - ThinkPad T440 With Linux Mint (Field Laptop for Out of Office work in the field)

+Hotel - HP Printer/Scanner foor document backup and digitzing.

+India - Dell Poweredge R710 Utilzing Proxmox so no resources are left underutilized)

+(I recently picked up two Dell Wyse 5070 SFF Nodes.
+One of which will become my rouuter with the additon of a ethernet to USB 3.0 Male to RJ-f5 Female Adapter.
+The other will likely be implemented in a LAN secuity capacity)

+(There are also 3 gaming PCs I put tooogether on a budget in the hopes of selling them.
+In the event they are not sold they will be utilized as additional nodes in my lab running with power efficent settings enabled at the BIOS level)

-Each node has its own folder with detailed specs, history logs, and photos.
+Each node has its own folder with detailed specs, history, and photos.

+---

 Journals

-The journals/ directory contains dated entries documenting:
+The journals directory contains dated records of hardware changes, upgrades, and experiments.

-hardware changes

-upgrades & repairs

-experiments

-service deployments

-architectural changes

-This acts as a living lab notebook chronicling the evolution of the entire setup.
+This serves as a lab notebook documenting the evolution of the setup.

+---

 Technologies in Use

-Virtualization: Proxmox, VirtualBox
+Virtualization: Proxmox, and VirtualBox

-Storage: SMB/NFS shares, RAID configurations, backup workflows
+Storage: SMB/NFS shares, RAID configurations

-Networking: VLANs, firewall rules, switch configuration, topology diagrams Operating Systems: Bazzite Linux, Windows 11, Linux Mint, TrueNAS Scale
+Networking: VLANs, firewall rules, switch configs

+Operating Systems: Bazzite, Windows, Linux Mint, TrueNas Scale